MatanyaP/Memo-app-Java-Jframe-GUI/README.md

 # Memo-app-Java-Jframe-GUI
-A simple app for taking memos supported by date, done for the purpose of practising Java GUI
+A simple app for taking memos supported by date, done for the purpose of practicing Java GUI